Jawadali23/Hackathon-CC-/README.md

 ### Routes

 - `/` - Home page with application overview
-- `/about` - About page with feature details
-- `/contact` - Contact form
 - `/api/status` - API endpoint for status checks

 ### Customization